Skip to main content

 2. What Are Your Constraints?

-• Budget-sensitive -- use smaller/faster models (Haiku, GPT-4o, Flash Lite) for routine tasks; save flagship models for complex work
+• Budget-sensitive -- use smaller/faster models (Haiku, GPT-5.5 Instant, Flash) for routine tasks; save flagship models for complex work

 • Privacy-critical -- open-source models (Llama, Mistral) for on-premises deployment